 Electric Bike battery technology is getting better and better thanks to the popularity of Li-ion technology.
 While we’re at a great price point right now, prices will continue to go down as capacity increases get better.

 There are promising alternatives that may see future production – but right now Li-ion is the king.
 It balances longevity, power output, re-usability, and charge time well.
+Check out our guide to improving Electric Bike range if you’re struggling with yours.

 Purpose Built Frame